FAQ

 Through the Unified Agenda of Regulatory and Deregulatory Actions, released in June 2021, the Biden Administration signaled that it would use agency authority to reform the leasing system, which was likely tied to the ongoing DOI review at the time.
 The DOI issued their federal leasing report in November 2021 after the comprehensive review, further reaffirming the need for reform.

 In August 2022, the Inflation Reduction Act (IRA) introduced significant changes for oil and gas leasing over the next ten years.
 Under these reforms, the federal onshore royalty rate was set at 16.67% until August 2032.
 Rental rates were raised to $3/acre for the first two years, $5/acre for years three to eight, and then no less than $15/acre for years nine and ten; and the minimum bid was raised to $10/acre.
-The IRA also abolished noncompetitive leasing and implemented an expression of interest fee for entities nominating land for competitive lease sales.
+The IRA also abolished noncompetitive leasing and implemented an expression of interest fee of $5/acre for entities nominating land for competitive lease sales.

 In April 2024, BLM released a final oil and gas leasing rule which codified many of the provisions passed in the IRA, in addition to implementing new reforms.
 The rule increased the minimum bond amount to $150,000 for a single well, $500,000 for a statewide bond, and eliminated nationwide and unit bonds.
 The rule will also help direct leasing to appropriate locations by instituting preference criteria.
 For more information on the final oil and gas leasing rule, see our analysis here.